 Project updates will be primarily shared through Around the O. You may also request to be on an e-mail distribution list to receive updates.

-Build in neighboring areas with potential negative impacts to neighbors;
+- Having to purchase adjacent land and build in neighboring areas with potential negative impacts to neighbors;

-Further spread university uses off-campus;
+- Further spreading university uses off-campus;

 Questions and Answers